MylesLandais/obsidian-sync/ITIL v4 foundations.md

 **Engage** Develop an understanding of stakeholder needs, through relationships.
 Processing feedback **Design & transition** Time to market, Meeting stakeholders expectations and constraints (costs) **Obtain/build** Components are available when they are needed and meet spec. *Current Status* improvement for all four dimensions
-**Deliver & support **
+**Deliver & support** ensures that users continue to be productive when they need assistance from the service provider
 # Best Practices
-*Practicies* are organizational resources designed for work performance and completing objectives
+*Practices* are organizational resources designed for work performance and completing objectives

 **Information security management** Ensures Confidentiality, Integrity, Availability